What time zone is Zanzibar?

 Zanzibar is laying on the warm Indian Ocean, 6 degrees from the Equator.
 The climate is reasonable with constant temperature of 21 – 33 Celcius degrees.
 However, this is subjected to the seasonal northeast monsoon winds, blowing day and night from November to March (the Zanzibar summer).
 The temperature is then about 26 – 34 Celcius degrees with humidity.
 The southwest monsoon winds blow from the beginning of June to mid October (the Zanzibar winter).
 Then the temperature is about 21 – 29 Celcius degrees.
 The rain season is from April to the end of May, although one should expect shower any time through out the year.

-How to get a visa to Zanzibar and Tanzania in general?
+How to get a visa to Zanzibar and Tanzania?

-Visitors from most of the countries require visa to enter Zanzibar (and Tanzania in general), and the passport should be valid for six months onwards.
+Visitors from most of the countries require visa to enter Zanzibar and Tanzania, and the passport should be valid for six months onwards.
 Single entry tourist visa can be applied for at Tanzanian embassies, Tanzanian High Commissions and at the Tanzanian borders (airports and in some cases when crossing the border by land).

 Zanzibar is a semi-autonomous state within Tanzania, so although you don’t need a separate visa to enter, you will need to show your passport on arrival.
 Visitors flying directly to Zanzibar are able to purchase a visa on arrival at the airport, and don’t forget your yellow fever vaccination certificate.